achilleas2942/scream_with_ros/README.md

 ```sh
 ./docker/create_image.sh
 ```
-This script will:
-- Build the necessary dependencies
+This script will build the necessary dependencies

 #### **Run the Docker Container**
 Once the image is built, start the container with: